To enhance the security of your account, Swan replaced username and password logins with secure one-time passcodes that are emailed to you.

 Passwordless login is no less secure than traditional login.
 If someone has access to your email account, they can use it to do a “forgot password” flow on any website that you use to gain access to the site.

-We recommend that you protect your email account with 2FA (two-factor authentication, where you use an app like Google Authenticator to verify your logins).
+Two-factor authentication, where you use an app like Google Authenticator to verify your logins, is a good way to get additional security for your account.
 The links below illustrate how to set up 2FA for some of the most popular email accounts.

 We also recommend using a Bitcoin auto-withdrawal plan on Swan to avoid having a large amount of bitcoin in custody at any time.